noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - authnz for:
   - IAM users and groups: humans logging into an account and signing API calls
   - IAM roles: assumed by an entity (humans/machines) for temporary access to AWS credentials
+- theres a lot of crossover in the STS file

 ## my thoughts